J535D165/recordlinkage/docs/installation.rst

 Dependencies
 ============

 The following packages are required.
-You probably have most of it already ;)
+You probably have most of them already ;)

 -  `numpy <http://www.numpy.org>`__
 -  `pandas (>=0.18.0) <https://github.com/pydata/pandas>`__